 - Dairy products

-Put a chart of “Do not eat” on your fridge.
-That way it will be easier for your to know what you require to eat at which time of the day.
+Put a “Do not eat” chart on your fridge.
+That way it will be easier for you to know what you require to eat at which time of the day.

 - Lean meat